What is Engineered Wood Flooring?

 A solid can expand and shrink at different temperatures, whereas engineering wood is weather and moisture-resistant, so it is not affected by the weather.

 3. Easy Installation

-Engineering wood can be easily installed for flooring.
+Engineering wood flooring is easy to install.
 It is available in many sizes and thicknesses in the market.
-So that installing it on the floor is much easier than solid wood flooring. some handy homeowners are installing their own engineered floors.
+It does not require much experience and tools to install.
+Some handy homeowners are installing their own engineered floors.

-Solid wood flooring is always more expensive than engineered wood flooring.
-And replacement and maintenance of solid wood are also expensive.
+Generally, Engineered wood flooring is more affordable than solid wood flooring, and the replacement and maintenance of Engineered wood flooring is also cheaper.

 1. Low-Quality Core Construction

-The fading of engineered wood flooring is another major problem.
-Often this problem is due to excess heat and UV rays.
-But you can minimize this issue by covering such areas with curtains or rugs.
+Fading is another major problem with engineered wood floors.
+Often this problem is caused by excess heat and UV rays.
+But you can reduce this problem by covering such places with curtains or rugs.